sidneyshafer/complete-react-guide/base-react-app/readme.md

 ## Base React App
->Basic React application used as the base structure for all projects in this guide.
+>React application used as the base structure for all projects in this guide.

 * [File Structure](#file-structure)
 * [Code Breakdown](#code-breakdown)